Centrum Wiskunde & Informatica: Recent research

-European Internet
+Early European Internet

-CWI was an early user of the Internet in Europe, in the form of a TCP/IP connection to NSFNET.
-Piet Beertema at CWI established one of the first two connections outside the United States to the NSFNET (shortly after France's INRIA) for EUnet on 17 November 1988.
-The first Dutch country code top-level domain issued was cwi.nl.
-When this domain cwi.nl was registered, on 1 May 1986, .nl effectively became the first active ccTLD outside the United States.
+CWI was a pioneer of the Internet in Europe through the implementation of a TCP/IP connection to NSFNET in 1988.
+(Note: The UK and Norway had been connected to the ARPANET since 1973 and Norway and University College London (UCL) adopted TCP/IP in 1982, ahead of the ARPANET.)
+Piet Beertema at CWI established the first sustained connection outside the United States to the NSFNET for EUnet on 17 November 1988.
+(Note: This was shortly after France's INRIA achieved a connection to the NSFNET.)

+The first Dutch country code top-level domain (ccTLD) issued was cwi.nl.
+When this domain was registered on 1 May 1986, .nl became the first active ccTLD outside the United States.
+(Note: The .uk ccTLD was registered in July 1985, seven months after the original generic top-level domains such as .com and the first country code after .us.)
 For the first ten years CWI, or rather Beertema, managed the .nl administration, until in 1996 this task was transferred to its spin-off SIDN.

 The Amsterdam Internet Exchange (one of the largest Internet Exchanges in the world, in terms of both members and throughput traffic) is located at the neighbouring SARA (an early CWI spin-off) and Nikhef institutes.
 The World Wide Web Consortium (W3C) office for the Benelux countries is located at CWI.